 Merging Two Parallel Movements

 The 1960’s birthed two movements in America: the Civil Rights movement and the Contemporary Worship movement.
-While both made their way around the world, sadly, they have run on separate parallel tracks for sixty years.
-Sunday morning worship is about as segregated and disconnected now as Martin Luther King described it back then.
-One of Common Hymnal’s hopes and aspirations is the merging of these two movements, hence our slogan: Praise and Protest.
+While both made their way around the world, they have run mostly on separate, parallel tracks.
+One of Common Hymnal’s hopes is for the merging of these two movements, hence our slogan: Praise and Protest.

-In the 1980’s, in the apartheid era of my native South Africa (before Nelson Mandela was released from prison and the country went through a radical restructuring) my life was turned upside down in a worship gathering.
-God spoke to me about my complicity in the the abhorrent system of legislated racism in which I had grown up, and how this limited my ability to embark on the great commission.
-The awful consequence of apartheid was not only the damage that it did to the oppressed, but the numbness and lack of awareness that it fostered in the privileged.
-After this encounter with God, I hungered to to make a difference.
-For the five years leading up to the release of Nelson Mandela from prison, I instigated a multi-ethnic, multi-lingual worship community that fused praise and protest, merging civil rights with contemporary worship.
-It was a complex but rewarding journey.
+In the 1980’s, in the apartheid era of my native South Africa, before Nelson Mandela was released from prison and the country went through a systemic restructuring, my life was turned upside down in a worship gathering.
+I was convicted about my complicity as a young white person in the abhorrent system of legislated racism in which I had grown up.
+The awful consequence of apartheid was not only how it damaged the oppressed, but how it numbed the privileged.
+For the five years leading up to the release of Nelson Mandela from prison, I went on a journey of discovery and pioneered a multi-ethnic, multi-lingual, multi-cultural music project that fused praise and protest.
+We built a catalog of music in support of the justice movement that contained songs that could comfort the disheartened and embolden the courageous.
+Music played a pivotal role in our national journey out of the cruelty of totalitarianism.
+Common Hymnal is a replay of this work in a country that is becoming more and more like the South Africa in which I grew up.

 Malcolm du Plessis